Carl Foreman: High Noon and blacklisting

-Foreman and Kramer's next collaboration was the Western High Noon.
-During production of the film, Foreman was summoned to appear before the House Un-American Activities Committee (HUAC), as Congress was investigating communist activities in the United States.
-He testified that he had been a member of the American Communist Party more than ten years earlier while still a young man, but he had become disillusioned with the Party and quit.
+Foreman and Kramer's next collaboration was the western film High Noon.
+Foreman was summoned to appear before the House Un-American Activities Committee (HUAC) during production of the film, as Congress was investigating communist activities in the United States.
+He testified that he had been a member of the American Communist Party more than ten years earlier while still a young man, but he had become disillusioned with the party and quit.
 As a result of his refusal to give the names of fellow Party members, Foreman was classified as an "uncooperative witness" and blacklisted by all of the Hollywood studio bosses.

-Some critics have suggested High Noon is an allegory for McCarthyism.
-The Western film is considered an American classic and was No. 27 on American Film Institute (AFI)'s "100 Years, 100 Movies", and has been selected for preservation in the United States National Film Registry.
-High Noon, the film that was Foreman's greatest screenwriting accomplishment, made no mention of him as associate producer but did credit him for the screenplay.
-He was nominated for an Academy Award for this screenplay by fellow members of the Academy of Motion Picture Arts and Sciences.
+Some critics have suggested High Noon is itself an allegory for McCarthyism.
+The Western film is considered an American classic and was No. 27 on the American Film Institute (AFI)'s "100 Years, 100 Movies", and has been selected for preservation in the United States National Film Registry.
+High Noon was Foreman's greatest screenwriting accomplishment, but made no mention of him as associate producer – though it did credit him for the screenplay.
+He was nominated for an Academy Award for the screenplay by fellow members of the Academy of Motion Picture Arts and Sciences.
 Because of the blacklist, this was the last film Foreman was allowed to work on by a Hollywood studio for the next six years.

 In October 1951 Foreman sold his interest in the Stanley Kramer Corporation for a reported $250,000.
 He formed a new company, Carl Foreman Productions, whose stockholders originally included actor Gary Cooper.
 Foreman signed a three-picture deal with Robert L. Lippert to write, produce and direct the films.
 Lippert said he "had no doubt of Foreman's Americanism."
 Yet, his films were never made because of political pressure, which also resulted in Gary Cooper and other investors withdrawing their support.
-Denied a passport because of the blacklist, Foreman successfully sued the State Department to regain it.
-In 1952 he immigrated to Britain.
+Denied a passport because of the blacklist, Foreman successfully sued the United States Department of State to regain it.
+In 1952 he emigrated to Britain.

 Foreman later said that if the blacklist "hadn't happened I was moving towards becoming a director.
 That was where the action was."